japila-books/spark-sql-internals/docs/spark-sql-CatalogImpl.md

 `makeDataset` creates an link:spark-sql-ExpressionEncoder.adoc#apply[ExpressionEncoder] (from link:spark-sql-ExpressionEncoder.adoc#DefinedByConstructorParams[DefinedByConstructorParams]) and link:spark-sql-ExpressionEncoder.adoc#toRow[encodes] elements of the input `data` to <<spark-sql-InternalRow.adoc#, internal binary rows>>.

-`makeDataset` then creates a link:spark-sql-LogicalPlan-LocalRelation.adoc#creating-instance[LocalRelation] logical operator. `makeDataset` requests `SessionState` to link:spark-sql-SessionState.adoc#executePlan[execute the plan] and link:spark-sql-Dataset.adoc#creating-instance[creates] the result `Dataset`.
+`makeDataset` then creates a link:spark-sql-LogicalPlan-LocalRelation.adoc#creating-instance[LocalRelation] logical operator. `makeDataset` requests `SessionState` to link:SessionState.md#executePlan[execute the plan] and link:spark-sql-Dataset.adoc#creating-instance[creates] the result `Dataset`.

 NOTE: `makeDataset` is used when `CatalogImpl` is requested to <<listDatabases, list databases>>, <<listTables, tables>>, <<listFunctions, functions>> and <<listColumns, columns>>